-The mistake of a secretary was near involving the empire, not only in hostilities with the whole force of Persia, but in all the horrors of a civil war. zebe, who had been complimented upon ascending the throne by embassies from the Khan of the Usbeks, and from Abbas II.
+The mistake of a secretary was near involving the empire, not only in hostilities with the whole force of Persia, but in all the horrors of a civil war.
+Aurungzebe, who had been complimented upon ascending the throne by embassies from the Khan of the Usbeks, and from Abbas II.
 Shah of Persia, proposed, after settling the affairs of his government, to make the suitable return.
-The secretary who composed the letters, addressed to the respective sovereigns, inadvertently designated the Shah, by no higher title than belonged to the Khan of the Usbeks. interpreted as a meditated insult: and resented by a declaration of hostilities.
+The secretary who composed the letters, addressed to the respective sovereigns, inadvertently designated the Shah, by no higher title than belonged to the Khan of the Usbeks.
+This was interpreted as a meditated insult: and resented by a declaration of hostilities.
 Aurungzebe wished to explain the mistake, but his ambassador was not admitted even to an audience.
 His own weapons were tried against him; and he added an illustrious instance to prove, that he who is most practised in the arts of deception is not always the hardest to deceive.
-Of the Mahomedan army and officers of the Mogul empire, as some were Moguls, some Afghauns, some Turks, and some Usbeks, so a large proportion were Persians, among whom was the Vizir himself. fidelity of this part of his subjects, Aurungzebe was by no means willing to try, in a war with their native country.
-A letter was intercepted from Abbas, ad-
+Of the Mahomedan army and officers of the Mogul empire, as some were Moguls, some Afghauns, some Turks, and some Usbeks, so a large proportion were Persians, among whom was the Vizir himself.
+The fidelity of this part of his subjects, Aurungzebe was by no means willing to try, in a war with their native country.
+A letter was intercepted from Abbas, addressed to the Vizir himself, importing that a conspiracy existed among the Persian nobles to seize the Emperor when he should take the field.
+Aurungzebe was transported with apprehension and rage.